hwdsl2/setup-ipsec-vpn/aws/README.md

 You will need to save the private key from the **Outputs** tab to a file on your computer, if you want to access the VPN server via SSH.

+> **Note:** You may need to format the private key by replacing all spaces with newlines, before saving to a file.

 ![Show key](show-key.png)

 </details>